Clark Spencer Larsen

 I am a biological anthropologist primarily interested in the history of the human condition, viewed from the perspective of health, quality of life, adaptation, and lifestyle during the last 10,000 years of human evolution.
-I have spent most of my professional career directing the La Florida Bioarchaeology Project, involving the collaboration of scientists from the United States and elsewhere.
-Central to this work is a collaborative investigation on native societies (with David Hurst Thomas, American Museum of Natural History) on St. Catherines Island, Georgia, tracking adaptive trends.
-Methods of analysis include biomechanics, paleopathology, dietary reconstruction (stable isotope analysis, tooth microwear).
-A popular account of the project is presented in Skeletons in our Closet: Revealing Our Past Through Bioarchaeology (Princeton University Press, 2000) and research results in Bioarchaeology of Spanish Florida: The Impact of Colonialism (University Press of Florida, 2001).
-I co-direct (with Christopher Knüsel, University of Bordeaux) the bioarchaeology research at Çatalhöyük (Turkey), a large Neolithic settlement.
+Central to this work is the bioarchaeology research at Çatalhöyük (Turkey), a large Neolithic settlement.
 This enormous site is providing the opportunity to test hypotheses about the impact of urbanization, population agglomeration, and increased commitment to agriculture on health and quality of life.
 The project is a part of an international archaeological research program directed by Ian Hodder (Stanford University).
-In collaboration with Gino Fornaciari (University of Pisa) and Giuseppe Vercellotti (Ohio State University), I co-direct a research program and annual field school in bioarchaeology and archaeology at Badia Pozzeveri, a church and cemetery dating to ca. AD 950-1850 in Tuscany (Italy) (http://www.fieldschoolpozzeveri.org).
 I am also involved in the Global History of Health Project.
-Our current focus is Europe, where our collaborators across Europe have developed a database of skeletal remains.
-Results of the study of 18,000 skeletons reveal significant changes in health and lifestyle.
+Results of the study of 18,000 skeletons from across Europe reveals significant changes in health and lifestyle, with results presented in The Backbone of Europe: Health, Diet, Work and Violence over Two Millennia (Richard H. Steckel, Clark Spencer Larsen, Charlotte A. Roberts, and Joerg Baten, editors, Cambridge University Press, 2019).
+I am the author of Our Origins: Discovering Biological Anthropology, now in its fifth edition (W.W.
+Norton).

 I am a committed teacher, at all levels of university education, from newly-matriculating freshman to Ph.D. candidates.
 Many of these students work on class, independent study, thesis, and dissertation projects in the Bioarchaeology Research Laboratory on the Ohio State University campus.
 I currently teach Human Osteology, Bioarchaeology, and various formal and informal seminars.